The Global SoS Network

 Deducing that the logistics of transporting teledemocratic information require the existence of postal technology that is adequate for the task, the focused collective intelligence of constituents now creates nationwide teledemocratic mailstreams towards the legislatures.
 Subsequently, legislators will use traditional parliamentarian procedures in order to resolve constituent conflict in the forums human society has designed for that specific undertaking.

-Keeping in mind that constituent conflict could represent any aspect of the civic domain, from gaping potholes to inadequate housing, education, medical care, relationships between the facets of myriad social groups, or any environmental problem; only when business managers note improved government effectiveness will they become more motivated to invest in sustainable technology.
+It is important to keep in mind that constituent conflict could represent any aspect of the civic domain: from neighbour's squabbles over fences to unfilled potholes or tragic police interactions, to inadequate housing, or crime, education, corruption or troublesome traditions, medical care, wages or cost of living, inefficient public services of any kind, relationships between the facets of myriad social groups, or any environmental problem.
+Constituent conflict is essentially any civic life situation that causes stress to a citizen.
+Only when business managers note improved government efficiency and effectiveness will they become more motivated to invest in more technology for increased productivity and sustainability.

 This would take the form of more efficient machinery and methods that will help make small gains in labour productivity and wellbeing.
-The complex-adaptive result is that improved government performance begets the emergence of improved quality of life as the standard of living improves, meaning that everyone involved, and the environment, win.
+The complex-adaptive result is that improved government performance brings about improved incomes and improved quality of life as the standard of living improves, meaning that everyone involved, and the environment, win.

 For the Global South, in addition to serving as a medium for constituent-legislator communication, adequate postal services allow for institutional focusing of adaptive capacity in order to address pressing social needs.
 As the expressed need for adequate postal services helps create a 'climate for change,' it serves as motivator for the rollout of municipal, utility and affordable housing billing systems wherever needed, which is in most countries at the beginning of the 21st century.
-The resulting income streams are key for the local development and upkeep of the public infrastructure necessary for meeting social needs such as world-class quality education and medical services, and for all-important trade.
+The resulting income streams are key for the lupkeep of public infrastructure necessary for meeting social needs such as quality education and medical services, and for all-important trade.

 The Internet is a very convenient venue for establishing teledemocratic processes.
 But until poor countries become affluent, the cost of each computer or cellular phone, in addition to installation costs (electric supply, fixed or cellular-line or Internet hook-up fees, modem, batteries, printing ink, etc.) plus monthly payments, maintenance, upgrading, training, and other hidden costs, must be compared to the cost of a few stationery items and that of family mailboxes, which are usually made of low-cost sheetmetal.
 Home letterboxes only need a key and lock, require no periodic expenses, and practically never need maintenance.